-Prerequisite: REACT 110, REACT 118, REACT 119, and REACT 120 with a "C" or better.
+Prerequisite: REACT 110, REACT 118, REACT 119, and REACT 120 with a "C" or better or concurrent enrollment.
 This course will require the student to install residential heating and cooling systems that comply with manufacturing specifications and meet municipal code.

-REACT 141 TOPICS IN HVAC/R INDUSTRY 1 HR.
-(OC)
+REACT 141 TOPICS IN HVAC/R INDUSTRY